Mason10198/SkywarnPlus/README.md

 When SkywarnPlus runs for the first time after installation (and for the first time at each boot), **YOU WILL NOT HEAR ANY MESSAGES** until alerts are detected.
 This is by design.
 SkywarnPlus announces when alerts change from `none` to `some`, and it announces when alerts change from `some` to `none`.
 It will announce nothing if the status of alerts does not change (`none` to `none`).

 If you want to test SkywarnPlus' operation after installation, please see the **Testing** section of this README.
-# Tailmessage, Courtesy Tones, & IDs

-SkywarnPlus can automatically change and manage tailmessages, courtesy tones, and CW / voice IDs on your node.
-These functions require specific configurations in the `rpt.conf` file.

-## Tailmessage
+# Tail Message

-SkywarnPlus can automatically create, manage, and remove a tailmessage whenever certain weather alerts are active to keep listeners informed throught the duration of active alerts.
+SkywarnPlus can automatically create, manage, and remove a tail message whenever certain weather alerts are active to keep listeners informed throught the duration of active alerts.
 The configuration for this is based on your `rpt.conf` file setup.
 Here's an example:

 ```ini
 tailmessagetime = 600000